The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Pipeline overview

 \subsection{Estimation of hybrid beam transfer functions}

 As described in the introduction to this section, we estimate the transfer function by the square root of the ratio between the power spectra of the convolved map and the input map

 However, as noted above, this function describes both the effect from instrumental beam smoothing and averaging over pixels.
 In the present paper we are concerned mostly with the former of these, which has a stronger impact on large to intermediate scales.
-This is because the beam component is largely independent of total observation time, assuming at least one year of observations for WMAP, whereas the pixel averaging component depends strongly on total observation time, or the average number of samples per pixel.
-The latter therefore evolves much more strongly with time than the former, as will be explicitly demonstrated later.